Summary

 f'({self.in_features} -> {self.out_features})')

-- Lines 30-35: We parameterize the attention mechanism with separate
+- Lines 30-35: the attention mechanism is parameterized with separate

-a_leftanda_rightvectors instead of a single concatenated vector.
-This is mathematically equivalent but computationally efficient — we avoid explicitly constructing all N2 concatenated feature pairs. - Lines 59-63: The pairwise attention scores are computed via broadcasting.
+a_leftanda_rightvectors rather than a single concatenated vector.
+This is mathematically equivalent but computationally efficient, since it avoids the explicit construction of all N2 concatenated feature pairs. - Lines 59-63: the pairwise attention scores are computed by broadcasting.

 e_lefthas shape [N, 1] ande_right.Thas shape [1, N], so their sum broadcasts to [N, N].
-Entry (i, j) containsa_leftT · Whi + a_rightT · Whj. - Lines 67-71: We mask attention to the graph structure by setting non-neighbor entries to -infinity before softmax.
-After softmax, these entries become zero — the model only attends to actual neighbors.
+Entry (i, j) containsa_leftT · Whi + a_rightT · Whj. - Lines 67-71: attention is masked to the graph structure by setting non-neighbor entries to negative infinity before softmax.
+After softmax, these entries become zero, so the model attends only to actual neighbors.

 Multi-Head GAT Model